Så som i himmelen (musical): Stockholm (2018–20)

-Så som i himmelen had its premier on the 13th of September 2018 in Stockholm's Oscarsteatern.
+Så som i himmelen had its premier on 13 September 2018 in Stockholm's Oscarsteatern.
 The limited run was extended multiple times, through to 2020.

 Oslo (2020)

-The first international production of Så som i himmelen had its premier at the Oslo Nye Teater on the 30th of January 2020 but closed due to COVID-91, then returned on the 8th of April 2022.
+The first international production of Så som i himmelen had its premier at the Oslo Nye Teater on 30 January 2020 but closed due to COVID-19, then returned on 8 April 2022.
+This productions used a new version of the set.
 A Norwegian tour by the Oslo production then took place, stopping in Bergen, Skien, Kristiansand, Tønsberg, Trondheim, Lillestrøm, Lillehammer and Stavanger before returning to Oslo Nye Teater in 2023.

 Mo i Rana (2021)

-On the 13th February 2021, Nordland Teater premiered their own Northern Norwegian version of Så som i himmelen.
+On 13 February 2021, Nordland Teater premiered their own Northern Norwegian version of Så som i himmelen.
 Making it the 2nd Norwegian production, but the 1st in Nordland and Nordland Teater's biggest production ever.
 Their production went on tour visiting Tromsø, Finnsnes, Harstad, Sortland, Svolvær, Leknes, Narvik, Bodø, Mosjøen and Sandnessjøen.

 Helsinki (2021)

-Titled Niin kuin taivaassa, the musical opened in the Helsingin Kaupunginteatteri on the 26th of August 2021.
+Titled Niin kuin taivaassa, the musical opened in the Helsingin Kaupunginteatteri on 26 August 2021.

 Linz (2021)

-Austria debuted the original German translation of the musical Wie im Himmel in the Landestheater in Linz on the 11th of September 2021.
+Austria debuted the original German translation of the musical Wie im Himmel in the Landestheater in Linz on 11 September 2021.

 Malmö (2022)

-A brand new Swedish cast took to the Malmö Opera stage from the 30th of April 2022.
+A brand new Swedish cast took to the Malmö Opera stage from 30 April 2022.